 Frequency of Castor oil packs

-According to Edgar Cayce, you should apple castor oil packs continuously for three days and then take a break for next four days.
+According to Edgar Cayce, you should apply castor oil packs continuously for three days and then take a break for next four days.
 Then, again apply castor oil packs for the next three days and take a break for another next four days.
 Keep on repeating this weekly cycle until you feel better.

-During the days when you apple castor oil packs, consume one tablespoon (around 15 ml) of extra virgin olive oil to promote body detox.
+During the days when you apply castor oil packs, consume one tablespoon (around 15 ml) of extra virgin olive oil to promote body detox.
 Interestingly, Dr Pagano also recommends consuming extra virgin olive oil to heal psoriasis.

 The best way to consume extra virgin olive oil is by using it as a salad dressing or drizzling it over food stuffs such as fish, bread and pasta.

 Internal consumption of castor oil is a bit controversial issue.
 Some people recommend it and some don’t.
 Let us try to figure out a sensible answer to this question.

 According to the 2007 edition of Guinness book of world records, castor bean plant is the most poisonous plant of the world.
 The castor beans contain ricin, a poisonous substance.
 If the castor beans are swollen or chewed, ricin enters inside the body cells and prevent them from synthesizing the necessary proteins that is required for survival.
 In the absence of necessary proteins, the body cells would eventually die which can prove fatal to human life.